cerc-io/ipld-eth-beacon-indexer/README.md

 - All test packages are named `{base_package}_test`.
 This ensures we only test the public methods.
 - If there is a need to test a private method, please include why in the testing file.
 - Unit tests must contain the `Label("unit")`.
-- Unit tests should not rely on any running service.
+- Unit tests should not rely on any running service (except for a postgres DB).
 If a running service is needed.
 Utilize an integration test.
 - Integration tests must contain the `Label("integration")`.

+#### Understanding Testing Components

+A few notes about the testing components.

+- The `TestEvents` map contains several events for testers to leverage when testing.
+- Any object ending in `-dummy` is not a real object.
+You will also notice it has a present field called `MimicConfig`.
+This object will use an existing SSZ object, and update the parameters from the `Head` and `MimicConfig`.
+  - This is done because creating an empty or minimal `SignedBeaconBlock` and `BeaconState` is fairly challenging.
+  - By slightly modifying an existing object, we can test re-org, malformed objects, and other negative conditions.

 # Contribution